 - Being completely yourself leads to greater happiness

-Of course these things are possible inside of a relationship, but they require practice and confidence that is easier to learn when you’re free of judgment and pressure.
+Of course, these things are possible inside of a relationship, but they require practice and confidence that is easier to learn when you’re free of judgment and pressure.

-Getting to Know You
+Take Time To Get to Know You

 You probably know yourself pretty well.
-Mexican food, horror flicks and Bacardi on the beach, right?
-But what about your long term goals?
+Mexican food, horror flicks, and Bacardi on the beach, right?
+But what about your long-term goals?
 Your core beliefs and values?
 These sorts of things are easily swayed by a partner you love.

 Ever had a liberal friend who became surprisingly conservative the longer they lived with their partner?
 It happens to all of us.
 But it is so important not to lose yourself in someone else, because if they leave, you’ll only have their beliefs to live by.

-Really getting to know yourself, and discovering an unshakable personality requires spending a lot of time alone.
+Really getting to know yourself and discovering an unshakable personality requires spending a lot of time alone.
 Many of us fear the idea.
 But there are going to be a lot of times where you are alone anyway, so why not get used to it instead of being afraid?

 Twenty-somethings everywhere are rushing to find the perfect partner and the perfect job, get married and retire in the perfect home, probably with a few perfect kids.
 But life doesn’t work like that.
 Instead, it’s full of surprises — and sometimes disappointment.

 There are a ton of people in the world.
 Try meeting a few before jumping into a commitment with any of them.
 Give yourself some time to decide how you feel.
 Not everyone you lock eyes with is worth your time.

 Your time is valuable!
 Save some for yourself.

-You’re Not Alone
+Remember: You Might Be Single, But You’re Not Alone

 Many of the people who hate being single are actually afraid of being alone.
-Whether they think they need guidance, emotional support or just physical intimacy, they look for people to lean on.
-But there are plenty of places to find support and happiness besides a romantic partner.
+Whether they think they need guidance, emotional support, or just physical intimacy, they look for people to lean on.
+But, there are plenty of places to find support and happiness besides a romantic partner.

-Ask them for help, tell them about your life.
-And if your needs are more sexual in nature, there are lots of people looking for the same thing without necessarily wanting a long-term commitment (but be CAREFUL, and get to know them first anyway).
+Ask them for help, and tell them about your life.
+And, if your needs are more sexual in nature, there are lots of people looking for the same thing without necessarily wanting a long-term commitment (but be CAREFUL, and get to know them first too).